8080labs/ppscore/README.md

 pps.score(df, "x", "y")
 ```

-We can calculate the PPS of all the predictors in the dataframe against a target y
+We can calculate the PPS of all the predictors in the dataframe against a target y:

 ```python
 pps.predictors(df, "y")